-This self-care guide is for those who have experienced rape or sexual assault/abuse who want to understand and process their own personal reactions to their experience.
-When you have suffered rape or sexual assault it can affect how you think, how you feel, how you behave and how you see the world.
+This self help guide is for survivors of rape or sexual abuse who want to understand and process their own personal reactions to their experience.
+When you have suffered rape or sexual abuse it can affect how you think, how you feel, how you behave and how you see the world.

 The experience of rape can be very different to that of child sexual abuse and different again to other forms of sexual violence.
-This self-care guide is for people who have experienced any of these forms of abuse as the reactions and questions that follow can be similar.
+This self help guide is for people who have experienced any of these forms of abuse as the reactions and questions that follow can be similar.
 It is normal to feel confused, angry, upset, anxious, and a whole range of other emotions.
 But it does get better.
-Be kind, gentle and patient with yourself as you go through your feelings and reactions and find ways to feel safer.
-This takes time!
+Be gentle and patient with yourself as you go through your feelings and reactions and find ways to feel safer.
+This takes time.

-Everyone's experience is different so working out which parts of the guide work for you is a step towards understanding yourself and your reactions.
+Everyone's experience is different.
+Working out which parts of the guide work for you is a step towards understanding yourself and your reactions.

-In each section of the guide, some common reactions are explained, followed by some self-care suggestions.
+In each section of the guide, some common reactions are explained, followed by some self help suggestions.
 It can be helpful to write your own ideas next to our suggestions or to highlight suggestions you particularly like.
 As you go through the guide, try to think about real situations in which some of the ideas might work particularly well.
 The healthy ways of coping you find yourself, are always the best.
-Use what works!

-Some additional information is included on a couple of the most common reactions to trauma.
+Some additional, information is included on a couple of the most common reactions to trauma.
 These are included after the sections on the four "parts of yourself".